chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors/Part 2.md

 useConstEnum(0 /* A */);
 ```

-Here is the exact same code implemented with a plain `enum` instead of a `const enum`:
+Here is the same code implemented with a plain `enum` instead of a `const enum`:

 ```ts
 enum RegularEnum { A, B }